AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 ---
-## Using Constructed Data to Find and Understand Problems
+## III.
+Using Constructed Data to Find and Understand Problems

 ### Fake-Data Simulation
 The core idea of fake-data simulation is to test whether a procedure can recover correct parameter values when applied to simulated data.
 This involves the following steps: